Celebration Rock: Tour

-Reception
+Reception and legacy

 Celebration Rock was released to critical acclaim.
 On Metacritic, the album has a score of 83 out of 100, based on 33 collected reviews.
 The A.V.
 Clubs Kyle Ryan wrote, "Maybe it's because the songs were so hard won after that long dry spell that they sound especially lively, but Celebration Rock starts strong and stays there over the course of its eight songs and 35 minutes."
 Ian Cohen of Pitchfork gave the album a "Best New Music" designation, writing that even though Celebration Rock was recorded the same exact way as Post-Nothing, Celebration Rock "[..] dwarf[s] its impressive predecessor."
 Cohen continued: "[I]n writing about something other than the experience of being Japandroids, the duo taps into a power greater than itself to address impossibly vast and elemental topics-- friendship, lust, revenge, art, self-actualization-- with songs every bit as big."
 Megan Ritt of Consequence of Sound felt that the band had "retained the energy that pulses below the surface of the best tracks on Post-Nothing and infused it with more focus.
 Where Post-Nothing melts into a hazy dream, Celebration Rock does exactly what it claims to do—it burns on and on like the best sort of party."
+In 2019, Paste included the album in its list of the best indie rock releases of the 2010s.
+Staff member Tyler Kane wrote: "Japandroids’ eight-track, zero-percent-fat Celebration Rock is bookended by the triumphant sounds of fireworks, but the real explosions lie in the chemistry of duo Brian King and David Prowse, filling out the record with just guitar, drums and vocals.
+Celebration Rock exists as a testament that chant-along, simple rock songs still have a place in the greater discussion of music, and you’d be hard pressed to argue otherwise after hearing “The Nights of Wine and Roses” and “The House that Heaven Built.”

 Not all reviews were positive, however.
 NME's Alex Denney gave Celebration Rock a mixed review, writing "Japandroids know how to bring the ruckus.
 But elsewhere the power-chord pummelage gets a bit one-note — and The Gun Club cover only reminds us that journeymen like these have no business dancing with the bones of Jeffrey Lee Pierce."
 Now's Carla Gillis criticized the album's repetitiveness, writing "[..] the band's refusal ever to let up on volume, bombast, group-shouted vocals, fast-strummed chords or smashing drums makes Celebration Rock an exhausting sonic assault in need of variety."

+Pitchfork Media awarded the song "Younger Us" a 'Best New Music' designation, and ranked it #42 on its list of top 100 singles of 2010.

 The album peaked at number 37 on the Billboard 200.